Description in 1877:

 - The workhouse for the Barrow-upon-Soar Poorlaw Union was in this parish.

 - Rothley's (Church of England) Primary School provides education for the boys and girls of the parish.
-The school was built as a National School prior to 1871.
+The school was built as a National School for infants in 1871.